Regreening techniques

 Within our grass seed banks, Maasai women grow, harvest, and sell grass (hay) and seeds.

-They make an income by selling them on local markets or to organizations.
+They make an income by selling them on local markets or to organisations.
 The grass seed banks form an oasis of green in the barren surroundings, and the hay the women harvest is food for their livestock in dry seas

 Other regreening techniques